Is a care home the right move?

 Before deciding on a move to a care home, it’s important to know the difference between the main types of accommodation available for older people.

-Providing 24-hour support, care homes are most suitable for those who require regular or continual care.
+Providing 24-hour support, care homes are most suitable for those who require regular or continual residential care.
 Residents have their own bedrooms and bathrooms but also share communal areas within one building.
 There are different types of care homes offering varying levels of support.

 This describes a variety of rental and leasehold properties set out in a village development.
 They offer independence with a sense of community, access to leisure facilities and the option to build in at-home care if required.
 Some retirement villages also have a care home on-site.